 Washington State Driver’s License Hearing

 In Washington, before the Department of Licensing (DOL) revokes or suspends your license, you are entitled to request a hearing to dispute the suspension or revocation.
+This hearing must be requested within 7 days of your arrest or you give up your chance at a hearing.

 Common Reasons for a License Suspension